icopy-site/awesome/docs/awesome/free-for-dev.md

   * [websitepulse.com](https://www.websitepulse.com/tools/) — Various free network and server tools.
   * [qase.io](https://qase.io) - Test management system for Dev and QA teams.
 Manage test cases, compose test runs, perform test runs, track defects and measure impact.
 The free tier includes all core features, with 500Mb available for attachments and up to 3 users.
   * [knapsackpro.com](https://knapsackpro.com) - Speed up your tests with optimal test suite parallelisation on any CI provider.
 Split Ruby, JavaScript tests on parallel CI nodes to save time.
 Free plan for up to 10 minutes test files and free unlimited plan for Open Source projects.
+  * [webhook.site](https://webhook.site) - Verify webhooks, outbound HTTP requests, or emails with a custom URL.
+Temporary URL and email address is always free.

 ## Security and PKI